kenjitheman/kenjitheman_web/README.md

 ## Contributing

 - Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change ;)

 ## License